AlpacaInTheNight/PromptsBrowser/README.md

 ### Known Prompts Browser

-1. The known prompts browser will display all known prompts from all the collections added to the `prompts_catalogue` folder.
+1. The known prompts browser will display all known prompts from all the collections added to the `prompts_catalogue` directory.

 2. `Click` on a prompt to add it to the active prompts.